datajake1999/C1Bitcrusher/readme.md

 * Clip0dB: Clips audio that is over 0 dB so it can fit in a fixed point format.
 * DitherInError: Treats dithering as part of the quantization error.
 * OnlyError: Only outputs the quantization error.
-* InGain: Input gain of the plug-in.
-* OutGain: Output gain of the plug-in.

 # Extra notes